Emulator Issues #9373

 Logs and screenshots made with Dolphin 5.0-3831, with fast-depth enabled.

-#16 Updated by ligfx over 1 year ago
+#16 Updated by ligfx about 2 years ago

 Okay, I figured out what I meant.